 A long time ago in high school some kids tried to get me to sit with them at lunch.
 Now, if these were kids with a reputation for actually caring about the fact I ate by myself, this story wouldn’t be told, but instead these were the type of trolls that knew by doing so, their friends can then pick you apart while they play good cop, until you walk away in shame.
 That is exactly what happened.
-I ate the rest of my lunches in the AV room while I surfed the internet on my laptop until my senior year when I actually had friends to sit with.
+I ate the rest of my lunches in the AV room while I surfed the internet (an ancient term) on my laptop until my senior year when I actually had friends to sit with.

 So my social media policy is: